 The morning at the marina

-You'll show up around 6:30am.
-The marina is still quiet, just a few crews getting ready and the smell of diesel and salt water.
-Our boat will be tied up and waiting, the captain already on the bridge and the mate loading coolers with ice and drinks you'll be very happy about in a few hours.
+You'll show up around 9am.
+Not the crack of dawn — you slept, had a real breakfast, and you're walking in relaxed.
+The marina is awake and moving, boats coming and going, the smell of salt water and diesel in the air.
+Our boat is already tied up and waiting, the captain on the bridge and the mate loading coolers with ice and drinks you'll be glad to have once you're out there.

 Heading out